second-state/tencent-ocr-scf/README-en.md

 Load the website URL in any web browser and start to use this function to identify objects in photos.

-# Build your own Tensorflow cloud function
+# Build your own OCR cloud function

 Fork this repo and use the `Code | Open with Codespaces` button to launch Github Codespaces IDE in your browser.
 It may take a few minutes to start the first time.